SuprCorp/Lucore-OS/README.md

 # Lucore OS

+# Recent News
+We're excited to announce **Lucore mOS**, our newest version of Lucore! _We here at Supr Corporations are creating a new, wonderful operating system experience.
+With just the same morales and love of Lucore OS!_
+**We are now moving to Python (and HTML for the best, smoothest experience) for Lucore mOS!** _Lucore mOS will be on this exact same repository, and our first version is going to be: **Lucore mOS Exo-1**!_

+## Older news:

 **YAY!!!!!** _We are working on Lucore 8.2!
 We're very sorry for un-regular updates these past months, we hope you stick with us!
 We are on a journey to save nature, making your computing experience the best, and, improving your efficiency._

 # Lucore OS - The Most Modern OS in Java